 American Red Cross:

-The organisation is now facing a severe blood shortage due to the unprecedented number of blood donation scheme cancellations.
+The organization is now facing a severe blood shortage due to the unprecedented number of blood drive cancellations.
 Funding will help sustain the vital blood supply needed by public health systems across America.

-Bringing shelter and feeding programmes to the most vulnerable people in our communities.
+Bringing shelter and feeding programs to the most vulnerable people in our communities.

 Supporting the national response infrastructure in partnership with FEMA and the American Red Cross for individuals and small businesses in need.
-National counselling centres will provide emergency budgeting consultation and creditor management guidance to workers placed at risk by income interruptions.
+National counseling centers will provide emergency budgeting consultation and creditor management guidance to workers placed at risk by income interruptions.

 Providing strategic council on private sector engagement efforts, including home food delivery and medical assistance to the elderly and other vulnerable individuals.